bbqsrc/static_init/README.md

 This graph showes the access time to lazy statics when the lazy is not yet initialized.
-The measurment includes statics from crates `double_checked_cell` and `static_lazy`.
+The measurment includes statics from crates `double_checked_cell` and `lazy_static`.
 In the legend "LesserLazy" are the lazy declared using `#[dynamic]` attribute and "Lazy" those declared with the attribute `#[dynamic(lazy)]`.
 On the horizontal axis is reported the number of thread that almost simultaneous attempt to access and initialize the lazy and the